BenSmulian/Forge-Mod-Website/README.md

 ## 💰 Compensation & Learning Opportunity

-We are offering **$100** or an opportunity to learn something valuable from me in exchange for writing documentation and demonstrating your workflow.
+We are offering payment and an opportunity to learn something valuable from me in exchange for writing documentation and demonstrating your workflow.

 ## 🛠️ How to Contribute